Deltares/HYDROLIB-core/docs/tutorials/loading_and_saving_a_model.md

 The `resolve_casing` argument is by default `False`.
 Using the `resolve_casing` functionality might heavily influence the performance of model loading depending on the model size, the file tree structure and the operating system.

 ## Saving and loading models between different operating systems
-In some cases, it is desired to be able to switch easily between operating systems (OS) with the same model, so that the model can be loaded both on a Unix system and a Windows system.
-Absolute paths look different for both OSs.
-Unix systems do not allow backward slashes; Windows supports both forward and backward slashes in file paths.
-Because of these differences, file references in models cannot be interpreted correctly when used on another OS.
+In certain cases, it may be necessary to switch effortlessly between operating systems (OS) using the same model.
+This enables the model to be loaded seamlessly on both Unix and Windows systems.
+However, it is important to note that the file paths look different for both OSs.
+Absolute file paths on Unix contain a leading slash, while on Windows systems they begin with a drive letter.
+Additionally, Unix systems don't allow backward slashes, whereas Windows supports both forward and backward slashes in file paths.
+These unique difference may cause issues when attempting to interpret files references within the model on the opposite OS

-To solve this, HYDROLIB-core supports a feature to convert the file paths from one OS path style to the other.
+Fortunately, HYDROLIB-core features a functionality that allows the conversion of file paths from one OS path style to another.
+This resolves the issue and ensures that the model functions seamlessly on both Unix and Windows systems.

 ### Examples
 **Loading a model with Unix file paths on Windows:**